-Jordan earned her Master’s Degree in Clinical Psychology at Ball State University in July 2018.
+Jordan Hall (she/her) earned her Master’s Degree in Clinical Psychology at Ball State University in July 2018.
 While at Ball State, Jordan was a graduate assistant in the Personality and Psychopathology lab, as well as the Psychophysiological Attention, Cognition, and Emotion (PACE) lab.
 Her thesis, supervised by Dr. Lee, was an examination of the construct validity of the Minnesota Multiphasic Personality Inventory-2-Restructured Form’s (MMPI-2-RF) Demoralization (RCd) scale.
 Dr. Lee and Jordan co-authored a manuscript on the assessment of adaptive functioning with the MMPI-2-RF, which was published in the Journal of Personality Assessment in 2019.
 After completing her degree at Ball State, Jordan began working on her PhD in Clinical Psychology at Kent State University under the mentorship of Dr. Yossef Ben-Porath.